 Teres minor inserts onto the greater tubercle of humerus.
 Specifically, the superior fibers of the muscle give off a short tendon that inserts to the inferior facet of the greater tubercle of humerus.
 While the inferior fibers insert adjacent to this, directly onto the proximal shaft of humerus, just distal to the tendon of the superior part and proximal to the origin of the lateral head of triceps brachii.

 Teres minor sits superficial to the long head of triceps brachii, being squeezed between the trapezius and deltoid muscles.
 Trapezius partially covers it’s medial surface, while deltoid covers it’s superolateral aspect.
-Superior to the muscle is teres major, while infraspinatus is located inferiorly.
+Inferior to the muscle is teres major, while infraspinatus is located superiorly.
 Like the tendons of supraspinatus, infraspinatus, subscapularis and long head of triceps brachii, the tendon of teres minor blends with the glenohumeral joint capsule as it crosses the shoulder joint, in this case with it’s inferoposterior surface.
 This relation provides reinforcement and mechanical support to the joint.

 The teres minor muscle comprises the borders of the two intermuscular spaces of the axilla;